You Shoulda Said “No”: The Complete Guide to French Negation

 Whew, that was a lot to take in, wasn’t it?
 Well, better follow it up with some practice.

-Head on over to Lingolia for a mix of exercises on all the negative constructions we’ve covered.
+You can head on over to Lingolia for a mix of exercises on all the negative constructions we’ve covered.
 Some have you choose the correct word of negation between two options, and other types of questions have you rewrite positive sentences as negatives.

 After that, UTexas has some slick fill-in-the-blank exercises as well, where you can check your answers.